discobuggie/Avocado-Dataset-Analysis/README.md

 ![prices vs consumption (1) copy](https://github.com/discobuggie/Avocado-Dataset-Analysis/assets/108239917/91fcdb83-412f-4dea-b008-d3c109d30725) ![prices vs consumption (1)](https://github.com/discobuggie/Avocado-Dataset-Analysis/assets/108239917/dab7d994-dd64-409c-9d4a-8167b4d24cd0)
 Amidst these dynamics, Houston emerges as an attractive destination for avocado enthusiasts seeking cost-effective indulgence.

-&nbsp;Q. 4.
-In which year and for which region was the Average price the highest?
+&nbsp;Q. 4 & 5.
+In which year and for which region was the Average price the highest, and which is the best city for millenials to have their avocado toast AND buy a home??
 The pink represents the year 2017 and is moslty the last dot to appear in every year when describing average prices.
 It appears that Avocado prices experienced a significant surge due to heightened demand in the San Francisco region during the year 2017.
 This trend is widely acknowledged and can be verified through a quick Google search.
 ![Avg prices by Region](https://github.com/discobuggie/Avocado-Dataset-Analysis/assets/108239917/b1890aaa-25a7-4486-842d-5bdb0c03a124)